Mera Peak Climbing

 • TREK LEADER: An accomplished Trekking Group Leader (Legitimate Guiding License Holder) and assistant guide.

-• CLIMBING GUIDE: Highly qualified CLIMBING SHERPA and his climbing Allowance
+• CLIMBING GUIDE: Highly qualified CLIMBING SHERPA and his climbing Allowance.

 • STAFF INSURANCE & ALLOWANCES: All Ground Staff and their Allowances + their insurance.